We’ve reached a point in our everyday lives when we simply don’t go out of our homes without having a pair of earbuds or headphones.

 Do note that unlike other models we’ve mentioned, these offer passive noise isolation, without any microphone and counter- wave systems.
 The sound isolating sleeves come in multiple sizes and provide up to 37dB of isolation.

 When it comes to the build quality, we were pleasantly surprised with the sturdiness of these earphones.
-They are made of aluminium and feel lightweight and pretty solid at the same time.
+They are made of aluminum and feel lightweight and pretty solid at the same time.

 A gold- plated 3.5mm audio jack adds to the rich and clear sound.
 They feel like they have a slight bass boost in the overall mix, but nothing an EQ on your device can fix if you don’t like it.